Lexington Winter Invitational

 If the 1ar or 2ar does a bad job answering turns case and the 2nr is great on it, it makes the DA way more persuasive -- and a good case debate would greatly benefit you as well.

 Politics is OK -- fiat solves link, da non-intrinsic are arguments that I will evaluate only if the other team doesn't respond to them at all.
 However, I do want to see good ev on why the plan trades off with the DA.
-Since the topic is immigration, I do believe there are a lot of reasons to belive in them.

 I think it's best to have a CP and DAs together because there are just a lot more options at that point.
 If you really wanna just go for the DA, you need to have a heavy case debate up to that point for me to really evaluate the status quo since most of the aff are built to mitigate the status quo.